elkon91/elkon91/README.md

 - 👋 Hi, I’m Elli Kontostoli.
 I am an analyst in Intelligence & Analytics Adult Social Care at Norfolk County Council.
 - 👀 I’m interested in health intelligence and data.
-- 🌱 I’m currently learning how to use github :P I am learning to make more efficient my Python code while I track the progress using github.
-In the meantime I also learn good github practices.
-- 💞️ I welcome feedback that will take my skills to the next level.
-- 📫 How to reach me: send me a message either here or LinkedIn.

 <!---